sinch/docs/docs/conversation/conversation-templates.md

 will render on a specific channel by using the transcoding (`messages:transcode`) endpoint of Conversation API.

-The omni-channel templates are versioned and support storing message content for different languages to support internationalization of conversations.
+The omni-channel templates are versioned and support storing message content for different languages.

 #### Managing Omni-channel Templates